 While there is not first or last date to fertilize blueberry bushes, the general rule of thumb is to fertilize blueberries in the spring before their leaves have grown in.
 This is so that the blueberry fertilizer has time to penetrate the soil and make it to the roots of the blueberry bush before it enters active growth.

 You should be fertilizing blueberries once a year.
-Typically, they do not need fertilizing more than this.
+Typically, they do not need fertilizing more often than this.